AOTsend/Contact-Form-Submitted-Sending-Emails/README.md

 ## Register AOTsend to Get app_key and template_id

-1.Register an account on [AOTsend Email API Platform](https://www.aotsend.com).
+1. Register an account on [AOTsend Email API Platform](https://www.aotsend.com).

-2.Bind your own domain and complete domain verification.
+2. Bind your own domain and complete domain verification.
 Once verified, it will automatically submit for review.
 Wait for the review to be approved.

-3.Set up an email template.
+3. Set up an email template.
 AOTsend provides some high-quality, minimalist templates that can be adapted for various uses.

-4.Obtain the app_key and template_id from steps 2 and 3.
+4. Obtain the app_key and template_id from steps 2 and 3.
 (If unclear, contact AOTsend support.)

-5.Download the PHP file (source code for automatic email sending via Contact Form).
+5. Download the PHP file (source code for automatic email sending via Contact Form).

-6.On line 31 of the PHP file, replace app_key and template_id with your own.
+6. On line 31 of the PHP file, replace app_key and template_id with your own.
 Also, specify the email address where you want to receive the emails.

-7.Place the PHP file in your website directory and access it via URL.
+7. Place the PHP file in your website directory and access it via URL.

-8.Submit a test form to ensure emails are received in your specified mailbox.
+8. Submit a test form to ensure emails are received in your specified mailbox.
 Remember checking your spam folder if using a new domain.

 .

 .